 Charlotte’s Web is a hemp-based CBD oil

-Insomnia can sometimes be a hard nut to crack and not all products react the same with everyone's system.
+Chronic insomnia can sometimes be a hard nut to crack and not all products react the same with everyone’s system.
 For some, cannabis works beautifully and for others, it does not and yet others it takes a lot of trial and error.

 It also depends on what you are able to tolerate.
 I can not tolerate high amounts of THC as it will put me to sleep but then wake me up.
 For some, CBD can actually make you relaxed yet stimulate the system.
 It really is an effort in trial and error for the right product and dosage.